neurostuff/compose-docs/docs/tutorial/manual.md

 ![PRISMA](/tutorial/prisma_diagram.png)

+From this view you can also click **Download PRISMA Diagram as SVG** to save a high-resolution copy of the flow diagram for inclusion in manuscripts or presentations.

 To finish *Curation*, and create a final StudySet, click *Move on to Extraction* at the top right.

 ## Extract and Annotation